 Working while you study in Australia is a great opportunity to earn money, improve your English, gain skills and meet new people, but conditions and restrictions apply.

 To check if you have permission to work, visit the DIBP’s Visa Entitlement Verification Online (VEVO) service.

 Work conditions for student visa holders

-- Work that’s a formal part of your course is not included in the limit of 40 hours per fortnight
+Volunteer work is also not included in the limit of 40 hours per fortnight.

 Visit the work conditions for student visa holders section of the Department of Immigration and Border Protection website for more information.

 You must have a Tax File Number (TFN) to be able to work in Australia.
 To apply for a TFN, refer to the Australian Taxation Office website.

 If you want to work in Australia after you graduate, there are visa types available depending on your circumstances.
 Visit the DIBP website to explore your options